 Q: When should I take Honors Foundation courses?

 A: You should begin completing your Honors Foundation requirement by taking an Honors Year One course.
-Completion of an HYO experience is a requirement beginning in Fall 2017.
+Completion of an HYO experience is a requirement to remain in Honors.

 Q: What is Honors Year One?